bittengames/Alien-Creep/README.md

 Scene Hierarchy:

-    Main Camera : Orthographic camera, black background, Sized and positioned to cover 10 units of world space when 2:3 ratio GameManager : Empty GameObject for the GameManager component Enemies : Empty GameObject for the EnemyGroupContoller component - enemies are instantiated as children of this object.
+    Main Camera : Orthographic camera, black background, Sized and positioned to cover 10x15 units of world space when 2:3 ratio
+        Background : Sprite for background as child of Main Camera, scaled to cover 10x15 units of world space

+    GameManager : Empty GameObject for the GameManager component

+    Enemies : Empty GameObject for the EnemyGroupContoller component - enemies are instantiated as children of this object.

     Gun : Gun prefab, ready to go.

-    TopCollider : GameObject with Box Collider that acts as a mop-up for the bullets if they miss UICanvas : Screen Space - Overlay Canvas, with UIManager component BTN_Play : UI Button, for starting the game TXT_Messages : Text holder for the Title/Win/Lose messages TXT_Score : Text holder for the Score EventSystem : Auto-included by Unity, provides input handling
+    TopCollider : GameObject with Box Collider that acts as a mop-up for the bullets if they miss

+    UICanvas : Screen Space - Overlay Canvas, with UIManager component BTN_Play : UI Button, for starting the game TXT_Messages : Text holder for the Title/Win/Lose messages TXT_Score : Text holder for the Score

+    EventSystem : Auto-included by Unity, provides input handling

 Alan Tinsley